 Best Cross-Training Shoes FAQs

-As its name suggests, a cross-training shoe is a shoe that can be worn across different types of training.
-So you can wear them during weightlifting, running, CrossFit, and more without having to switch between different pairs of specialty shoes.
+As its name suggests, a cross-training shoe is a shoe that can be worn across different types of training, but they’re best for workouts where you’re combining weight training, short bouts of running, and plyometrics.

-A running shoe is specifically designed to protect your feet from the stress you put on your body while running.
-A cross-trainer may have some of the same features, but to help you during other movements and exercises it also has components that aren’t as desirable in a straightforward running shoe.
+A running shoe is specifically designed to protect your feet from the stress you put on your body while running, so it’s oftentimes quite cushioned.
+A cross-trainer may have some of the same features, but to help you during other movements and exercises, it also has components that aren’t as desirable in a straightforward running shoe.
+If your cross-training workout features heavy lifts, it’s probably best to look for a lifting shoe.
+However, for most people, a running shoe would be fine.

 Are cross-training shoes good for lifting?